asciipip/multiboard-parametric-stacked/README.md

 information.

 You need to have `openscad` in your path for the STL generation to work.
-You can also pass the `-n` or `--dry-run` parameter to just display the tiles that could be used to cover the area.
+You can also pass the `--no-stl` parameter to just display the tiles that could be used to cover the area.

 For example, if you had an area 431 mm by 717 mm, you could run: